|Back to Back Issues Page|

 Growth Hormones and FryFrom my experience, as long as regular large water changes are made, fry don’t seem to be affected by suppression of their growth hormones, even when they are usually overcrowded in the first few weeks.

-If there are large size differences in a brood that suggests the larger fry are somehow suppressing the growth of the rest of the fry, it is usually because the amount of food fed in the first few weeks was inadequate.
+If there are large size differences in a brood, that suggests the larger fry are somehow suppressing the growth of the rest of the fry, but it is usually because the amount of food fed in the first few weeks was inadequate.

 When fry reach the juvenile or young adult stage, I have experienced a slow down or complete stop in growth if I haven’t made enough regular water changes.
 This leads me to the conclusion that once fry become adults, they start releasing growth inhibiting hormones.